dotansimha/graphql-code-generator/docs/plugins/typescript-mongodb.md

 }
 ```

-We can have the following Typescript output:
+We can have the following TypeScript output:

 ```typescript
 import { ObjectID } from 'mongodb';